Code of Conduct for Students, Principal, Teaching and Non-Teaching Staff

 (v) They should not hamper the functioning of the college by engaging themselves in political or anti-secular activities.

-They should not engage in remarks or behaviour that might be considered disrespectful to their non-teaching colleagues, teaching
+They should not engage in remarks or behavior that might be considered disrespectful to their non-teaching colleagues, teaching staff or students.

 (ii) They should also be responsible for the proper use and maintenance of college equipment and furniture.